Flat worms: rabbit as an intermediate host

 The parasitic larvae use the hepatic portal vein to invade the liver of rabbits.
 The migration phase of the larva is usually accompanied by focal granulomatous hepatitis-like symptoms: inflammation of the liver, local hepatocellular necrosis, and hepatic scaring if the condition becomes chronic.
 A microscopic analysis of the tissue shows the presence of necrotic tissue, blood, degenerative granulocytes, giant cells as well as mononuclear cells.
 Fibroblastic transformation of the tissue may be present, and the affected tissue will be replaced by connective tissue.
 After 15 to 30 days, the larva will migrate to the hepatic parenchyma and form cysts.

-A severe infection can cause chronic extreme weakness or sudden death.
+A severe infestation can cause chronic extreme weakness or sudden death.

 Aberrant migration is possible.
 Some of these cysts have been found in the peritoneal fluids or in the lungs of a rabbit, filling almost all the cavity of the lung and causing respiratory distress.
-The classical symptoms for brain cysticercosis lead to seizures, increased intracranial pressure, and altered mental status.
+Brain cysticercosis leads to seizures, increased intracranial pressure, and altered mental status.
 On X-ray, there are signs of hydrocephalus, aseptic meningitis and/or calcified cysts.
 CT scanning and MRI enable to see the cysts definitively, often accompanied by ring-enhancing lesions, or hydrocephalus.
 Since MRI does not show the calcified pocket clearly, a contrasting dye administrated IV, can be used to visualize the inflamed and destroyed regions better.

 As long as there is no direct contact and ingestion of the cysts containing the larva (unlikely in pet rabbits), no contamination is possible.